Profiremu23/RescaleContinued/README.md

 # Requirements

-Kerbal Space Program 1.8 or 1.9
+Kerbal Space Program 1.8 or 1.9 (1.10 in correctly unsupported because Kopernicus dont have a 1.10 release)

 Kopernicus: https://github.com/Kopernicus/Kopernicus